SS William A. Irvin: History

 SS William A. Irvin was launched 21 November 1937 at the yards of the American Ship Building Company in Lorain, Ohio.
 Her maiden voyage began 25 June 1938 after outfitting in Lorain.
 William A. Irvin was the first of a four-vessel class, including Governor Miller, John Hulst, and Ralph H. Watson; each costing about US$1.3 million.

 The vessel was christened by William Irvin's wife, Gertrude Irvin.
-She and her three sisters incorporated many technological features in their design and proved themselves excellent workers.
-William A. Irvin also hauled many company guests in the boat's exceptional luxury on behalf of US Steel.
+She and her three sister ships incorporated many technological features in their design and proved themselves excellent workhorses.
+William A. Irvin also hauled many company guests in the ship's luxury accommodations.
 She steamed for the Pittsburgh Steamship Division of US Steel for her entire career.
 William A. Irvin is one of few Great Lakes vessels to be retired still holding a Great Lakes cargo record.
 William A. Irvin had one of the smallest capacities when she entered final layup in 1978 due to the addition of the fleet's first 1000 ft oreboat.

 William A. Irvin sat in layup in West Duluth for eight years until the Duluth Entertainment Convention Center purchased her for $110,000 for an addition to their convention center along the Duluth waterfront.
 William A. Irvin was repainted and sealed up before heading to her final dock near the Aerial Lift Bridge.

 She was moved in September 2018 across the bay to Fraser Shipyards in Superior, Wisconsin while environmental work was done in the home slip.
 On August 1, 2019, she was placed in dry dock for painting and repairs to the portions of her hull normally below the water line.

 She was towed back across the harbor on October 16, 2019 and returned to her home behind the Minnesota Slip Bridge.